Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: The permutational -test with hidden bias and effect heterogeneity

 \subsection{Proper asymptotic size at $\Gamma+\epsilon$}

-How severe is the potential anti-conservativeness of the permutational $t$-test in a sensitivity analysis?
-As described in \S \ref{sec:add}, a sensitivity analysis typically proceeds by iteratively increasing the value of $\Gamma$ being tested until we transition from rejecting the null hypothesis to failing to reject the null hypothesis.
+How severe is the potential anti-conservativeness of the permutational $t$ sensitivity analysis?
+A sensitivity analysis typically proceeds by iteratively increasing the value of $\Gamma$ being tested until we transition from rejecting the null hypothesis to failing to reject the null hypothesis.
 In large samples, the behavior of a sensitivity analysis is bias-dominated \citep{ros04}.
-As (\ref{eq:exA}) displays, the permutational $t$-test correctly bounds the expectation of $\bar{D}_{\tau,\Gamma}$, and the potential for size greater than $\alpha$ stems only from discrepancies in the variance in those instances when the upper bound on the expectation is tight.
-There is hope, then, that the changepoint $\Gamma$ returned by the classical permutational $t$-test may not be grossly unrepresentative of that of returned by the asymptotically valid studentized procedure.
-As we now formalize, asymptotically the changepoint $\Gamma$ for a sensitivity analysis conducted by means of the permutational $t$-test is arbitrarily close to that of the asymptotically valid procedures in the presence of effect heterogeneity.
+As Lemma \ref{lemma:expec} in the appendix illustrates, $E(\bar{D}_\Gamma)\leq 0$ when (\ref{eq:sensmodel}) holds at $\Gamma$ and Neyman's weak null is true.
+Meanwhile, by centering within its construction $E(\bar{B}_\Gamma) = 0$.
+The permutational $t$ sensitivity analysis based on the unstudentized difference-in-means uses a randomization distribution that successfully bounds the expectation of $\bar{D}_\Gamma$, and the potential for size greater than $\alpha$ stems only from discrepancies in the variance in those instances when the upper bound on the expectation is tight.
+Under mild regularity conditions, $E(\bar{D}_\Gamma)$ is a decreasing a function of $\Gamma$ as described in the proof of Theorem \ref{prop:epsilon} in the supplementary material.
+By conducting a sensitivity analysis at $\Gamma+\epsilon$ when (\ref{eq:sensmodel}) holds at $\Gamma$, we create positive gap between $E(\bar{B}_{\Gamma+\epsilon})$ and $E(\bar{D}_{\Gamma+\epsilon})$.
+This gap persists asymptotically, while the standard errors scale at the usual rate.
+There is hope, then, that the changepoint $\Gamma$ returned using the unstudentized difference-in-means may not be grossly unrepresentative of that of returned by the asymptotically valid studentized procedure $\varphi_S$.
+As we now formalize, asymptotically the changepoint $\Gamma$ for a sensitivity analysis conducted using the permutational $t$-statistic is arbitrarily close to that of the asymptotically valid procedures in the presence of effect heterogeneity.

-\begin{proposition} Suppose (\ref{eq:sensmodel}) holds at level $\Gamma$ and that the sample average treatment effect equals $\tau$.
-Consider conducting a sensitivity analysis at level of unmeasured confounding $\Gamma+\epsilon$ for any $\epsilon > 0$ by means of $\varphi_F( \tau, \alpha, \Gamma+\epsilon)$, the permutational $t$-based sensitivity analysis valid for the constant effect hypothesis $H_{\tau}$.
-Then, under the assumptions of Proposition \ref{prop:fisher},
+\begin{theorem} Suppose (\ref{eq:sensmodel}) holds at level $\Gamma$ and that the sample average treatment effect equals $\tau$.
+Consider conducting a sensitivity analysis at level of unmeasured confounding $\Gamma+\epsilon$ for any $\epsilon > 0$ by means of the permutational $t$ sensitivity analysis, $\varphi_F(\alpha, \Gamma+\epsilon)$.
+Then, under the assumptions of Theorem \ref{prop:fisher},